-The Ohio High School Athletic Association
+Ohio High School Athletic Association

-The No-Contact Period
+"The No-Contact Period" OHSAA General Sports Regulation 11 Soccer

 All team sports are required to observe a "No-Contact Period" for their sport.
 Sometimes known as a "Dead Period", the time period is different for different sports.
 The fundamental purpose of this "No-Contact Period" is to give student-athletes a time to 'get away' from a long season that just ended while also protecting the start-up period for the next season's sports and therefore encouraging multi-sport participation.
-Below is an overview of the "No-Contact Period" and its effect on coaches and players for Boys' and Girls' Basketball.
+Below is an overview of the "No-Contact Period" and its effect on coaches and players for Boys' and Girls' Soccer.

-- 1. Boys' and Girls' Basketball must observe a 'no-contact period' beginning the day following the last contest of the season and continuing for 28 days after the last contest for that sport's team: - The following sports must observe an additional No-Contact Period that coincides with the start of Fall Sport Practices.
-This No-Contact Period Starts on August 1 of each year and continues through August 31.
-COMMENT: This "August" No-Contact Period was recently changed to coincide with the exact start of the fall seasons (August 1).
-This change better aligns the No-Contact Period to accommodate its intent. - 3.
-During a No-Contact Period, board approved 7-12 school coaches are not permitted to have sport related contact with players that played for their school teams (7-12) during the previous season.
-This "sport related contact" includes but is not limited to: - Conducting Open Gyms/Open Fields/Open Facilities for individuals that played for the school teams (7-12) the previous season. - Physical Conditioning Programs - Viewing Video/films - 4.
+- 1. Boys' and Girls' Soccer teams must observe a 'no-contact period' beginning the day following the last contest of the season and continuing for 28 days after the last contest for that sport's team. - During a No-Contact Period, board approved 7-12 school coaches are not permitted to have sport related contact with players that played for their school teams (7-12) during the previous season.
+This "sport related contact" includes - but is not limited to: - Conducting Open Gyms/Open Fields/Open Facilities for individuals that played for the school teams (7-12) the previous season. - Physical Conditioning Programs - Viewing Video/films - 3.
 The No-Contact period that begins at the end of the team's sport season (and continues for 28 days) is 'team specific'.
 In other words, the 28 day No-Contact period begins for freshmen as soon as the freshmen schedule is complete.
 COMMENT: If a freshmen 'moves up' and practices with or plays with the varsity tournament team, the 28 day No-Contact Period begins upon the varsity team's season concluding.
-Likewise for any other sub-varsity (JV) player doing the same. - Basketball coaches MAY supervise the weight room.
-This is not to be confused with 'conditioning programs' or 'open gyms' which CANNOT occur during the No-Contact Period.
-But....supervision of the weight room CAN now take place by coaches.
+Likewise for any other sub-varsity (JV) player doing the same. - 4.
+Weight programs may continue for players but NOT conducted by the coach of that sport.
+COMMENT: Many schools have 'strength coaches' and monitor the weight room.
+If the Strength Coach, or Weight Room supervisor is a person different from the coach of the sport, individuals may be part of the school's athletic weight program, however, none of the school's 7-12 school basketball coaches may be present. - 5.
+There are no differences between paid and volunteer coaches relative to OHSAA Sport Regulations.
+Thus, paid coaches and volunteer coaches are bound by the same regulations regarding No-Contact Periods. - 6.
+There is NO waiver provided for school coaches to coach their own sons/daughters in team play during any No-Contact Period.